Skip to main content

 “He got it for me.”
 Asha blushed.
 Bondita stared at her briefly and smiled.
 Ashapurna knew how to find happiness even in the gloom.
 Bondita felt even more guilty about all her accusations.

-“Umm… Barrister Babu was suggesting perhaps you could ask Dada to consult a doctor in this condition once.
+“Umm… Barrister Babu was suggesting that perhaps you could ask Dada to consult a doctor about this condition once.
 And not rely entirely on Daima…” Bondita spoke, placing the food down and staring at Ashapurna.
 She was about to open her mouth when Somnath entered the room and looked taken aback.
-“Oh, I didn’t know you were here Boudi.” he looked away.
+“Oh, I didn’t know you were here, Boudi.” he looked away.
 “I will just pick up my watch and leave.”

 “Dada.”
 Bondita got up from the bed and stopped Somnath at the threshold.